RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MAXIMUM_PRIORITY``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint8_t``).

-RANGE:
-    Valid values for this configuration parameter must be one (1) less than than a power of two (2) between 4 and 256 inclusively.
-In other words, valid values are 3, 7, 31, 63, 127, and 255.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is 255, because RTEMS must support 256 priority levels to be compliant with various standards.
-These priorities range from zero (0) to 255.
+    The default value is 255.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be an element of {3, 7, 31, 63, 127, 255}.

 DESCRIPTION:
-    For the schedulers
+    For the following schedulers

     * :ref:`SchedulerPriority`, which is the default in uniprocessor configurations and can be configured through the